sleire/etrm/README.md

 ## Installation

-The development version of can be installed from [GitHub](https://github.com/sleire/etrm) with:
+The development version can be installed from [GitHub](https://github.com/sleire/etrm) with:

 ``` r